Shiriny24/colossus/docs/source/installation.rst

    OK

-If any errors occur, please send the output to the author.
+If any errors occur, please send the output to the `author <http://www.benediktdiemer.com/contact/>`_.